 Like all the other machines that the manufacturer of this tool offers, the Delta Power Tools 37-071 6 Inch shines in all aspects.
 This particular benchtop jointer is one of the most desired pieces of equipment for its power and exceptional performance.
 What’s even intriguing, is that it comes at an affordable price.
 In a nutshell, it is compact, solid, and very simple to use.
 It is exactly what everyone wants to add to their other tools in the workshop.

 The Delta Power Tools 37-071 6 Inch features a construction that is all business.
-It has been constructed in such a way that ensures that vibrations are minimized.
+It has been constructed in such a way that it ensures that vibrations are minimized.
 The build, unlike the other types made of aluminum, features a cast iron fashioning.
-It runs on a single phase 120V 12Amp motor, which, surprisingly, spins the blades at 10000RPM!
+It runs on a single-phase 120V 12Amp motor, which, surprisingly, spins the blades at 10000RPM!
 As if that isn’t enough, this machine features 2 straight blades on the cutter head able to hit 20000 cuts in every minute.

 In comparison to other models available on the market, the Delta Power Tools 37-071 6 Inch benchtop jointer is portable.
 The table is engineered with utmost precision and can handle all types of wood regardless of their hardness.
 It measures 28.5 inches long.
 This means that it can accommodate stocks up to 5 inches long without necessarily offering extra support.